ackoujens/html-5-shoot-em-up/README.md

 #HTML 5 SHMUP Game

+## How to run
+Open `index.html` page in your browser.

+## Compatability
+There are still allot of issues with in a variety of browsers.
+This project has not been tested for cross-browser compatability.

 ## Project structure
 - `index.html`: main html5 page that links all files together
 - `phaser-arcade-physics.min.js`: stripped version of 2 other physics engines (you can replace this with the full version if you plan to)